Why Buy and Manage Land

 The South Florida Water Management District's leasing program assists the agency in managing lands acquired for water management purposes or for ecosystem restoration prior to project implementation.
 In addition, lease holders temporarily keep public lands in production, pay taxes and local assessments, control exotic vegetation and implement best management practices for nutrient management and other water quality improvements.
 Revenues generated by the leases are used to support land management activities throughout the District.

-In April 2016, the SFWMD Governing Board approved revisions to the agency's leasing policy.
+In April 2016 and February 2017, the SFWMD Governing Board approved revisions to the agency's leasing policy.
 The policy amendments incorporated feedback provided by lessees and other stakeholders during a public process.

 Searchable Leased Lands Database

 To improve the transparency of the land leasing program, the District developed a convenient, searchable database of its leased lands.
-The database enables users to find a variety of information about each property, including the lessee's name, the lease amount, the size of the property, the term of the lease and compliance inspection reports.
-For each entry, a Google Earth map is available that pinpoints the location of the property.
+The database enables users to find a variety of information about each property, including the lessee's name, the lease amount, the size of the property and the term of the lease.
+For each entry, a map is available that pinpoints the location of the property.

 Available Leasing Opportunities